-- 1. Invitations to tender must be accompanied by comprehensive and clearly written specifications, which shall include: - 1.1 the nature and purposes and, where applicable, the duration of the contract; - 1.2 quality and best economic value requirements; - 1.3 the specification and quantities of the goods or services to be supplied and any other requirements (except in the case of "design and build" contracts where only an outline specification need be supplied); - the time(s) or range of time(s), as appropriate, and place(s) at which the goods or services are to be supplied; - 1.5 a copy of the conditions of contract with which the successful contractor will be required to comply; - 1.6 a copy of any formal contract or sub-contract document which the successful contractor will be required to sign or execute; - 1.7 a returnable tender form which indicates: - (a) the tenderer's signature or seal; - (b) that the tender form is to be returned to the Principal or his nominee by a stated date and time; - (c) that the College does not bind itself to accept or nominate the lowest, or any, tender; - (d) that every tender must be submitted in a plain envelope bearing the word "TENDER" followed by the subject to which the tender relates and the closing date for the receipt of tenders; - 2.
-No tender will be considered unless contained in a sealed envelope bearing the word "TENDER" followed by the subject to which the tender relates. - 3.
-It is the responsibility of the relevant head of department/director to make arrangements for every tender received to be retained in secure custody unopened until the time appointed for its opening. - Tenders should be opened by the CFO or his nominee in the presence of another member of staff representing the department (the head of department/director or nominee). - 5.
+- 1. Invitations to tender must be accompanied by comprehensive and clearly written specifications, which shall include: - 1.1 the nature and purposes and, where applicable, the duration of the contract; - 1.2 quality and best economic value requirements; - 1.3 the specification and quantities of the goods or services to be supplied and any other requirements (except in the case of "design and build" contracts where only an outline specification need be supplied); - the time(s) or range of time(s), as appropriate, and place(s) at which the goods or services are to be supplied; - 1.5 a copy of the conditions of contract with which the successful contractor will be required to comply; - 1.6 a copy of any formal contract or sub-contract document which the successful contractor will be required to sign or execute; - 1.7 a returnable tender form which indicates: - (a) the tenderer's signature or seal; - (b) that the tender form is to be returned to the Principal or his nominee by a stated date and time; - (c) that the College does not bind itself to accept or nominate the lowest, or any, tender: - 2.
+Tenders should be submitted electronically through a procurement portal.
+This should also either manually or automatically advertise all opportunities either through Contracts finder for below threshold, or Find a Tender for above threshold - 3.
+This should be automatic through the portal - Tenders should be opened by the CFO or his/her nominee in the presence of another member of staff representing the department (the head of department/director or nominee). - 5.
 The prices quoted in the tender should be recorded immediately in a tender book containing the name of the project or item together with the list of those invited to tender.
 The price should be recorded opposite the name of the appropriate tenderer.
 If a reply is not received this should be indicated.
 On completion of the tender opening, both members of staff should sign and date the tender book.
 A note shall be made of the number of tenders, if any, not opened and the reason(s) for not opening them. - 6.
 No tender received after the time and date by which it is to be received or which